SAP/jenkins-library/README.md

 ### What This Means

-**For SAP Internal & Hyperspace Users:**

-- Support and updates will continue through internal channels & repositories

-- Please refer to internal documentation or contact your SAP representative for details

-**For Open-Source Users:**

 - This repository will no longer be actively maintained after the archive date

 - The repository will remain available in read-only mode for reference

 - No further updates, bug fixes, or pull requests will be accepted after December 31, 2026

+- Contact your SAP representative for details

 ### Timeline
 - **Now - December 31, 2026**: Limited maintenance (critical issues only)